mubtAAhij/DragonSync-iOS/README.md

 ## Usage

-Once installed, launch DragonLink on your iOS device.
+- Once installed, launch DragonSync on your iOS device.
 Ensure that your device is connected to the same network as your WarDragon system.

+- Launch the scripts from DragonSync to start the monitor and broadcast.
+(Specific commands to follow after testing is complete).

-The app will automatically detect and connect to the system, providing you with real-time data and control options.
+- The app will automatically detect and connect to the system when you select Start Listening, providing you with real-time CoT data and status updates.

 ## Credits